hoho/dosido/nodejs/deps/npm/doc/misc/npm-config.md

 * Default: `null`
 * Type: String

 A client certificate to pass when accessing the registry.
+Values should be in PEM format with newlines replaced by the string "\n".
+For example:

+    cert="-----BEGIN CERTIFICATE-----\nXXXX\nXXXX\n-----END CERTIFICATE-----"

+It is _not_ the path to a certificate file (and there is no "certfile" option).

 ### color